JohnYoussef-hub/GPA-CGPA_Calculator/README.md

 - **F  = 0.0**: Fail

 ## How to download
 You can download the latest version of the GPA Calculator app from the **Releases** section.
-Simply, download the setup.exe file, and then run it.
+Simply, download the `zip` file, and then extract it.

 ### **--Warning--: When downloading the app, your browser or antivirus software may flag it as a virus.
 This is a false positive due to the app being new and not widely recognized yet.
 You can safely ignore the warning and proceed with the download.**